Clean Eating Fudge Recipe

 Add chocolate chips, coconut milk, honey and salt, stir to combine.
 Cover and cook on low 2 hours without stirring.
 It's important that lid remain on during this 2 hours.

-Lightly spray a 1 quart casserole dish with non-stick cooking spray.
+Lightly oil a 1 quart casserole dish.
 Pour fudge into dish, cover and refrigerate 4 hours or until firm.
 Cut into 10 pieces.
 This fudge is very rich and meant to be eaten on occasion as a treat.